The Naboo Swamp

 Yes, Master.

 My good friend, Rob Beasley was fortunate enough to attend a special Episode I DVD Day at Skywalker Ranch shortly before the release of the DVD.
-He managed to throw a question at George Lucas himself and this scene was mentioned.
+He was able to ask a question to George Lucas, and this scene was mentioned.

-Q: There’s only seven cut scenes on the DVD and there’s numerous other cut scenes from the film.
-Was it difficult for you to make a decision on which scenes to complete?
+Q: There are only seven cut scenes on the DVD and there are numerous other cut scenes from the film.
+Was it difficult for you to make decisions on which scenes to complete?

-GWL: I picked the seven that are actual scenes.
-I mean we can just sort of go through and cut random dialogue or you know we tried to get things that actually developed into a real scene that went on for at least a minute.
-You know sometimes a little bit less but you know we tried to get substantial things, in the end you cut out an enormous amount on a movie.
+George Lucas: I picked the seven that are actual scenes.
+I mean we can just sort of go through and cut random dialogue, or you know we tried to get things that actually developed into a real scene that went on for at least a minute.
+You know sometimes a little bit less, but you know we tried to get substantial things.
+In the end you cut out an enormous amount on a movie.
 You know there’s another ½ hour of bits and pieces and things that are kind of not really relevant to anything.
 And they’re not relevant to an entity that was taken out, it’s just trims and cuts and lines that are lost and that sort of thing.

-Q: One of the scenes I was hoping to see, that I’ve seen pictures of, is Obi-wan being lectured in the (swamp?) by Qui-gon (?) saber burned out.
+Q: One of the scenes I was hoping to see, that I’ve seen pictures of, is Obi-Wan being lectured in the swamp by Qui-Gon when his saber burned out.

-GWL: In the end you know it’s like four lines.
+George Lucas: In the end you know, it’s like four lines.
 I mean the scene is there, it just would be longer.
-And it’s the kind of thing that overall in looking at the movie I felt that that discussion didn’t really fit into the movie.
-It’s relevant in a more grand scheme of things, which is relevant to the movie that I’m making now and kind of things, it’s a kind of minor version of what Jabba the Hutt was in New Hope.
-Which is is it’s not really relevant to A New Hope but it is relevant to Return of the Jedi.
-And, you know, (?) in the second one too but mostly when you go back to see the last film.
+And it’s the kind of thing that overall in looking at the movie, I felt that that discussion didn’t really fit into the movie.
+It’s relevant in a more grand scheme of things, which is relevant to the movie that I’m making now, and kind of things, it’s a kind of minor version of what Jabba the Hutt was in A New Hope.
+Which is, it’s not really relevant to A New Hope but it is relevant to Return of the Jedi.
+And, you know, in the second one too but mostly when you go back to see the last film.
 And this is just a couple of lines that sort of resonated against similar kinds of lines that are going on in this movie.
-But you know in the end it’s a shading, it’s not really a big issue.
+But you know, in the end it’s a shading, it’s not really a big issue.
 And in a lot of cases you’re sort of trading off shadings that might be appropriate in the grand scheme of six movies, but not appropriate in the individual movie as it exists.
-Unfortunately I’m writing a novel and I’m writing it a chapter at a time.
+Unfortunately, I’m writing a novel and I’m writing it a chapter at a time.
 And one chapter comes out every three years.
 So each chapter has to kind of work unto itself.
-And it’s kind of tricky, because you don’t want to do things that bring the whole thing down just because if you saw the whole thing at once it’ll all make sense but it doesn’t individually.
+And it’s kind of tricky, because you don’t want to do things that bring the whole thing down just because if you saw the whole thing at once it’ll all make sense, but it doesn’t individually.
 So I have to kind of weigh those two things against each other all the time.

 Leave a Reply